-This particular hill has four peaks which depict the four heads of Lord Brahma and the city is situated around this hill.
-The larger hill is considered to be the Brahma Hill and the Black Hill that is next to Brahma Hill is considered to be the Vishnu hill.
+This particular hill has four peaks that depict the four heads of Lord Brahma and the city is situated around this hill.
+The larger hill is considered to be Brahma Hill and the Black Hill that is next to Brahma Hill is considered to be the Vishnu hill.

-Radha Rani Temple.
 It is said that Shriji is always omnipresent at Radha Rani Temple.
-In order to get the blessing, various devotees visit this temple with great spiritual fervour.
+In order to get the blessing, various devotees visit this temple with great spiritual fervor.

-By Air.
 The nearest airport is Agra Airport (AGR) located at a distance of about 100 km.
-It is basically a military airbase and a public airport which has been fairly connected with other Indian cities.
+It is basically a military airbase and a public airport that has been fairly connected with other Indian cities.
 Once you deboard, you can easily take a cab or some other local means of transportation.

-By Road.
-Barsana is also very well-connected with other Indian cities via fairly well maintained motorable roadways and national highways.
+Barsana is also very well-connected with other Indian cities via fairly well-maintained motorable roadways and national highways.
 There are regular interstate buses which travel here from the nearby cities.
-You can consider booking one of them or as per your convenience, you can also book a private bus if travelling in a group with your family and friends.
+You can consider booking one of them or as per your convenience, you can also book a private bus if traveling in a group with your family and friends.
 You can also book a car or your own vehicle to drive it down.

 From Noida - 130 km via Taj Express Highway or Yamuna Express Highway